-- 54. The countries that currently are not using new data sources for measuring migration and cross-border mobility were asked in the survey whether new data sources are used by the NSO for producing statistics in other statistical fields.
-Out of the 24 countries responding to this question, eight countries (one-third) reported using or testing the use of new data sources in other statistical fields, while the others replied "no" (nine countries) or "don't know" (seven countries). - 55.
-France and New Zealand reported the use of new data sources to produce statistics on internal migration.
+NSO for producing statistics in other statistical fields.
+Out of the 24 countries responding to this question, 8 countries (one third) reported using - or testing the use of - new data sources in other statistical fields, while the others replied "no" (9 countries) or "don't know" (7 countries).

+- 52. France and New Zealand reported the use of new data sources to produce statistics on internal migration.
 In New Zealand, mobile phone data are combined with administrative data on border-crossings to estimate the geographic distribution of international visitors within New Zealand.
 In addition, integrated administrative data from across a variety of government agencies is used to estimate internal migration.
-Integrated administrative data is also used to supplement and validate census information, validate official estimates of resident population, and estimate international migration by ethnicity. - 56.
+Integrated administrative data is also used to supplement and validate census information, validate official estimates of resident population, and estimate international migration by ethnicity. - 53.
 Four countries reported the use of new data sources to produce statistics on internal mobility and commuting.
 In Portugal, Facebook's "Data for Good" Initiative is used to produce population mobility indicators at regional level.
 In Spain, experimental statistics were produced on commuting through mobile phone data.
-Switzerland reported a pilot project for collecting data on daily mobility via smartphones.
-In the United Kingdom, the Data science campus uses various new data sources, including exploring the use of Facebook data for movements within the country. - 57.
+Switzerland reported a pilot project for collecting data on daily mobility via smartphones: in the framework of a survey, a sample of the participants install an app on their smartphone that collects data on their daily mobility instead of reporting their moves in a questionnaire.
+In the United Kingdom, the Data science campus uses various new data sources, including exploring the use of Facebook data for movements within the country. - 54.
 Six countries reported experiences on the use of new data sources in different areas of economic statistics.
 In the area of price statistics, Portugal uses web-based data, Lithuania data from supermarkets, and Slovakia both web-scraping and scanner data of retail chains.
 On tourism statistics, Slovakia uses data from websites of accommodation booking systems, and Spain did some research on the use of credit cards for the estimation of tourism expenditures.
 On international trade, Portugal reported studies on using internet searches from specific sites to validate statistics on international trade, including on volumes and prices of international trade in electric energy.
 Portugal also uses the E-invoice system (E-factura) from Tax and Customs Authority for statistics on regional economic activity, and internet searches for online job vacancies and enterprises sites, to produce labour market statistics.
 Finally, France uses new data sources for statistics on consumption, and the United Kingdom for timelier indicators of the economy.